I shoot with the full-frame Sony α7R II.

 1000 lumen, USB-chargeable

 I first got a GoPro when writing Getting started with drones where I setup a DJI Phantom 2 quadcopter with a GoPro and FPV setup.
 But I began using the GoPro much more on its own.
-I now have the GoPro Hero 4 Silver and find it a must while traveling.
-I use it for capturing effortless timelapses the most.
+I now have the GoPro Hero 4 Silver (the Hero 5 is out but the difference seems negligible to me as it uses the same sensor).

 GoPro HERO4 Silver